 If you want to win the parent of the year award with your LEGO-obsessed kids, head to Legoland California Resort.
 The Carlsbad (near San Diego) campus is made up of a theme park, water park, and two hotels.
 The Legoland Resort Hotel and the Legoland Castle Hotel are both located close to the front gates, making it easy to enjoy all that Legoland has to offer, including the world’s first LEGO Ferrari Build and Race attraction, where kids can build, race, and test their own race car.

-Legoland has more than 60 rides, shows and attractions, including the new LEGO Movie World.
+Legoland has more than 60 rides, shows and attractions, including the popular LEGO Movie World.
 The attached water park has seven slides, beaches, Build-A-Raft River, Pirate Reef, and Lego Legends of CHIMA Water Park, providing 10 acres of water wonderment.

 At the hotels, themed rooms rule.
 Take your pick of pirate, adventure, kingdom, Lego Friends, or Lego Ninjago rooms.
 All rooms come with separate kids’ sleeping areas, and both hotels offer free breakfast and nightly family entertainment.